HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.11/HW_ch02.11.c,d.md

 **Question:**\
 We estimate the log-linear model to be $\hat{ln(y)}$ = 3.14 + 0.007x.
 What is the estimated elasticity of expenditure on food away from home with respect to income, if household income is $2000 per month?

+[Teng: Need to add the math formula of the elasticity.
+Correct the interpreations. ]

 **Ans:**\
 When it became log-linear model, while the household income is $2000 per month, the estimated elasticity of expendture on food away from home with respect to income is 0.14.